RenjiMW/WatahaRCZG/README.md

 **The website includes:**
-home page
+- Home page
-Training information page
+- Training information page
-Match information page
+- Match information page
-A page describing the general rules of rugby contact page
+- A page describing the general rules of rugby
+- Contact page
-A gallery of photos and videos from the team's matches
+- A gallery of photos and videos from the team's matches